 — The local authority applied under s100 Children Act 1989 for declarations under the inherent jurisdiction that the proposed restrictions on a looked-after child were lawful under Article 5, Article 2 and Article 3.
 These restrictions included 2:1 or 1:1 supervision at all times, including when transported by vehicle and when in the community, and being monitored in his room by voice monitor and physical checks.
 The High Court decided that the reason V could not leave his care placement and required intimate support was because of his disabilities, not by reason of any action of the State, so no order was required.
+The proposed restrictions on mobile phone use were an appropriate exercise of the local authority's parental responsibility under the care order.

 Full details available at: https://www.mentalhealthlaw.co.uk/Re_V_(Profound_Disabilities)_(2025)_EWHC_200_(Fam)?id=060225-1220